fex01/ansible-gitserver/README.md

 Lets start with the command we are executing: `ansible-playbook gitserver.yml -i ./hosts --vault-id git@prompt`
 * `ansible-playbook gitserver.yml` execute playbook 'gitserver.yml'
 * `-i ./hosts` use the file 'hosts' in the current directory as inventory
-* `--vault-id git@prompt` this play has encrypted variables, ask for the decryption password, password hint is 'git'
+* `--vault-id git@prompt` this play has encrypted variables, asks for the decryption password, password hint is 'git'